xxu092/NGS-coverage-analysis/README.md

 # NGS-coverage-analysis
 To calculate coverage of sequencing reads I used mosdepth.
+Based on your analysis need you can perform mark duplicates with Picard before running Mosdepth.

 scripts I used are in `scripts/` folder.
 Mosdepth output is in `output/` folder. `bed.gz` files were not uploaded due to the large file size.